nongiach/arm_now/README.md

 // TODO: add boot time to this array.

-# Upcomming features
+# Upcoming features

-- fully working package manager
+- a fully working package manager
 - briged network

 # Q & A